 Google Slides is great for creating a professional presentation.
 Even if you know the basics of how to use Google Slides, you may not realize everything it can do.

-There are killer techniques you can use to save time and make an even bigger impact with your Google Slides presentation—but you can't use them if you don't know them.
+There are plenty of killer techniques you can use to save time.
+And with them, you can make an even bigger impact with your Google Slides presentation.
+But you can't use them if you don't know them!
+Google Slides ideas save you a ton of time.

 In this article, we share 20 pro Google Slides tips to help you get the most out of using Google Slides.
 Learn how to make Google Slides look good with these cool Google Slides tricks.